Battle of Kagul: Battle

 When the Ottomans, still on the midst of their preparation on their albeit-late offensive that is not to take place, saw the Russian force on infantry squares marching towards them in 6 columns, which left the Greceni camp and formed up for battle in 5 separate squares, with a small reserve.
 Early in the morning, they commenced a grand yet disorganized cavalry charge all across the entire length of the battle line.
 But the Russians backed their infantry squares with light artillery inside the squares which only fired when the soldiers opened lanes to make way for its line of fire.
 The cavalry was placed at intervals between and behind the squares.
 The said cannons fired grapeshots to the Ottoman cavalry, inflicting seriously crippling losses to the attackers and were thus driven back with only relatively few remaining to report to their commanders, and thus the Russians continued their fighting march.
 The Ottomans then tried to flank the Russian force to the rear, but Rumyantsev hurried his reserves to go towards the entrenchments situated between the marching Russian soldiers and the Ottoman camp thus redirecting the attention of the enemy flanking force on his rear.
 Fearing to lose his line of retreat, Ivazzade Pasha rushed all available Ottoman units to the entrenchments, only to be torn apart and driven out by constant, devastating and accurate fire of the Russian artillery.

+The Crimean Tatar light cavalry led by Qaplan Giray himself galloped from their camp from Lake Yalpuh, resuming their raids on Russian supply lines north of the battlefield, but were prevented from striking the Russian rear by the presence of the 11,000 strong task force Rumyantsev assigned earlier to cover their rear.
+Owing to the crudeness and weakness of their weaponry and armor, they were unable to attack the Russian task force and were thus prevented from joining and coordinating their attacks with the Ottomans, proving their presence or their greater numbers inconsequential during the entire battle and allowing the main Russian army under Rumyantsev himself to continue advancing southward against the main Ottoman army in Kagul.